-Washburn Solar Project
+Washburn/Bayfield Solar Project

 In January 2018, CBR received additional funds from the Solar in Your Community Challenge and expanded the initial project to include the City of Bayfield, the Bayfield School District, and the Greater Bayfield Waste Water Treatment Plant.
 Preliminary feasibility studies were also undertaken for the tribes of Red Cliff and Bad River in separate projects.

 The engineering report for the first phase of the Solar Project was presented on October 26th, 2017 in the County Board Room.
 The full engineering report can be viewed here.

 On March 12, 2018 the second phase was completed by Madison Solar Consulting.
 This phase included four reports including a Trip Report, a Financial Analysis of the most promising sites, a Scenario Analysis of a few selected sites, and a statement of the Analysis Assumptions.
 The financial analysis included sites in Washburn selected from the initial engineering report and well as additional sites around Bayfield.

 On July 30th, 2018, Madison Solar Consulting submitted four Energy Innovation Grant Program applications from Wisconsin's Office of Energy Innovation to further develop the solar project for the area municipalities and school districts.
 On Sept.
 27, 2018, the PSC announced the awards and three out of four grants that Madison Solar Consulting & CBR submitted were awarded.
 The Washburn School District, Bayfield County and the Drummond School District will have solar PV and energy efficiency projects advance.
 You can read the PSC press release here, and see a list and map of all the Energy Innovation Grants here.